Linguistic Structure from a Bottleneck on Sequential Information Processing: Discussion

-In order to understand how information is encoded in patterns of neuronal activity, neuroscientists have characterized neural codes using information-theoretic objective functions based on maximizing information throughput subject to constraints \citep{linsker1988application}, including explicit constraints on excess entropy \citep{bialek2006efficient,palmer2015predictive}.
-These models generally predict that neural codes are \emph{decorrelated}, with distinct neural populations encoding statistically independent components of sensory input \citep{barlow1961possible,barlow1989unsupervised}.
-For example, early visual processing is performed by neurons whose receptive fields are edge filters \citep{hubel1968receptive}; these edge filters can be derived by ICA applied to the statistical distribution on natural images \citep{bell1997independent}.
-Our results suggest that human languages operate on similar principles to neural codes: they decorrelate the source distribution on meanings, and express the resulting approximately independent components in contiguous parts of utterances.
-This view is compatible with neuroscientific evidence on language processing: minimization of excess entropy equates to maximization of local predictability of the linguistic signal, which is a key driver of the neural response to language \citep{schrimpf2021neural,heilbron2022hierarchy}.
+\paragraph{Neuroscience} Similarly, neural codes have been characterized as maximizing information throughput subject to information-theoretic and physiological constraints\cite{linsker1988self,stone2018principles}, including explicit constraints on predictive information\cite{bialek2006efficient,palmer2015predictive}.
+These models predict that, in many cases, neural codes are \emph{decorrelated}: distinct neural populations encode statistically independent components of sensory input\cite{barlow1989unsupervised}.
+Our results suggest that language operates on similar principles: it expresses meanings in a way that is temporally decorrelated.
+This view is compatible with neuroscientific evidence on language processing: minimization of predictive information (while holding overall predictability constant) equates to maximization of local predictability of the linguistic signal, a driver of the neural response to language\cite{schrimpf2021neural,heilbron2022hierarchy}.

 \paragraph{Information theory and language}